 What Should I Wear?

-If you get all the way to the outlook, that’s one of three places where there’s much shade on the trail.
+There is little to no shade on this trail.
 That means lather up on sunscreen because Colorado sun doesn’t eff around.
 I would suggest also wearing a hat as my fivehead narrowly avoided sunburn, even with sweatproof sunscreen.
-You’re also going to be really upset with yourself if you don’t bring some nature of sunglasses.
+Bring sunglasses to complete the trifecta.

 For the most part, the trails are very well-maintained and not difficult.
 There are a few more technical spots that get rocky, but nothing extreme.
-I’d only be careful if you’re trail running – there are a few spots that could give you a nice sprained ankle if you’re moving that quickly.
+Matthews Winters is relatively flat, so it’s a great place for beginner trail runners as well as hikers.

 Is It Crowded?